brpaz-graveyard/instgrmDownloadr/README.md

 # Instgrm Downloadr

-This tool allows you to batch download photos from any instagram user which you have acess (public or friend).
+This application allows you to batch download photos from any instagram user which you have access (public or friend).

 ## Install